 What Causes Thumb Pain?

 This is an inflammation of tendons at the thumb side of the wrist, causing pain at the base of the thumb.
 It is usually associated with repetitive thumb or wrist movement like when playing video games, texting or playing golf.

 This makes tendons rub against each other, leading to irritation and swelling of the surrounding tissue.

 A fracture is a broken bone.
 There are three bones in each thumb, if any of them gets broken by a fall or direct trauma, it can lead to severe thumb pain.
 Other symptoms associated with a fractured thumb are swelling, deformity, bruising, and a loss of function.

 The thumb has ligaments supporting each joint, an injury to these ligaments can cause thumb joint pain, weakness, or instability.
 A sprain can be caused by an extreme bend of the thumb such as sporting activities like skiing where the pole strap catches on the thumb.

 In this condition, there may be some pain when trying to write, hold things or attempting to open a door.

 At every joint, there is cartilage that covers the surfaces of the bones within, allowing them to be mobile without brushing against each other.
 With age or injuries, the cartilage in the thumb can begin to wear leading to arthritis.
 This can cause pain at the thumb joint, stiffness, swelling, weakness, and a decreased range of motion.

 5. Carpal Tunnel Syndrome

-The PRICE method is a popular method used in treating injuries during the first 72 hours of onset.
+The PRICE acronym is a popular method used in caring for injuries during the first 72 hours of pain onset.